zstyblik/grafana.org/source/docs/features/intro/index.md

 Click and drag the panel title to start a drag and drop action.
 ![](animated_gifs/drag_drop.gif)

-### Style editor
-An important setting in the style editor is the null point mode.
-This controls similar behavior as the "connected line", "draw null as zero" options have in the standard graphite editor.
-Another great setting is the Y formats.
-If your metric represents bytes the bytes format will present a nicer Y-axis.
-For example (10 KB, 100 MB, 5 GB, etc).

-### Legends
-Clicking on a legend will hide that series.
-Clicking on the colored line will open a color selector.
-In this popup you can change the the series Y-axis to a second Y-axis.
-This is very useful for showing different related metrics on the same graph that have different scales.

 ### Tips and shortcuts

 * Click the graph title and in the dropdown menu quickly change span or duplicate the panel.